ExtraHop/DoJobber/README.rst

         def Run(...):
             os.system('rm -rf /')

-In general, avoid ``RunonlyJob``s - it's better if you can understand if a change even needs making.
+In general, avoid ``RunonlyJobs`` - it's better if you can understand if a change even needs making.

 Examples